-Let’s put it this way: 83% of Fortune 500 companies are already using Atlassian products, in over 190 countries.
-Think of HubSpot, Dropbox, Visa, Costco, Domino’s, Samsung, Coca Cola, Nestle, Intel, Apple, etc.
+Think of it this way: 83% of Fortune 500 companies are already using Atlassian products, in over 190 countries.
+To name a few: HubSpot, Dropbox, Visa, Costco, Domino’s, Samsung, Coca Cola, Nestle, Intel, Apple, etc

 If you’re looking to grow your business and focus on constant scalability, you need systems designed to help you achieve that.